Course - Built Form and Urban Design - FP4100

 Learning methods and activities

-The course is based on a semester (term) assignment conducted as group work.
-In addition there will be some exercises both as group work or individual work.
-Lectures and exercises are mostly linked to the semester (term) assignment.
+The course is based on semester (term) assignments conducted as group work.
+In addition, there will be some exercises both as group work and individual work.
+Lectures and exercises are mostly linked to the semester (term) assignments.

 Further on evaluation

-The group assignment counts 100% towards the final grade in the course.
-You can register for a re-scheduled delivery in the next exam period.
+The group assignment counts for 80% and the individual assignment counts for 20 % towards the final grade in the course.
+You may register for a rescheduled delivery in the next exam period.

 Specific conditions